-Old West style vegetarian chili made with plant-based beef, and black beans.
+Old West style spicy vegan chili recipe made with plant-based meat, black beans and mushrooms.
 Served with vegan shredded cheddar cheese and sour cream.
-What’s the difference between chili with and I and chile with a E?

 When life gives me lemons I make spicy shrimp ceviche tostadas.
 A bright and light Sonoran style Mexican treat.